 Rev. Motlapula June Chabaku; CI staff, women’s programme, ANC Youth League and part of the Women’s march of 1956.
 After freedom, Speaker of the Free State Provincial Assembly.

 Lindiwe Myeza: CI Women’s programme.
 Died 2020.
-In 2006, former president Thabo Mbeki bestowed Myeza the Order of the Baobab.
+In 2006, former president Thabo Mbeki bestowed on Myeza the Order of the Baobab.
 She was described as “an icon representing bravery, resourcefulness and selflessness".
 She hid Tsietsi Mashinini in her Soweto home when police sought him for his role in the 1976 Soweto uprising.

 Vesta Smith – Board member of the CI, participated in the women’s march of 1956, detained under the ISA in 1976.